 We have been blessed with 13 years of memories and an excellent education at Lone Tree.
 From serving as the PTO president, to volunteering in the classroom and watching countless performances to forming bonds with principals and teachers who have since been married and have families of their own.
 I have no doubt that the decision to act and stand up for what our community needed was the right one.
 But now with so much uncertainty and fear surrounding COVID19 and our kids going back to school, I am having that same feeling of “doing what I need to do”.
-Ty and I have spent countless hours talking, planning and praying.
+Tyler and I have spent countless hours talking, planning and praying.

 We won’t be surveying the community and we won’t hold town hall meetings with curriculum proposals.
 But instead we are now looking to keep our 10 year old son home so we can focus on learning instead of “distancing” and “masks”.
 Our schools are simply not equipped with the technology and training necessary to keep students healthy while advancing educationally.
 We know how important it will be to keep him connected socially.
 I want more than anything for things to be “normal”, for him to be back in the school we helped create.
 But with so much uncertainty my intuition says hold off.
 I know that school will look different for each and every family.
 I work full time and I have no idea how we will manage having him home.
 I am talking to other families, planning days that we can trade responsibilities and looking for help from friends and family.
 For others who are going back into the “hybrid” model the district is proposing, there is no judgement, no shame, no agenda.